micene09/scarlett/docs/api/class.md

 ```typescript
 (overrides?: Partial<IRestOptions<TResponse, TError>>, base?: Partial<IRestOptions<TResponse, TError>>) => Partial<IRestOptions<TResponse, TError>>
 ```
-Provide a copy of the `IRequestOptions` updated using the `overrideStrategy` option.
+Provide a copy of the options object updated using the `overrideStrategy` option.

 The optional `base` parameter defaults to the current rest client options object.